digitalmacgyver/vedit/README.md

   ffmpeg -crf option with an argument of 16, which should be visially lossless.

-* The first video stream encountered in a file is the one used.
+* The first video stream encountered in a file is the one used, the rest are ignored.

-* The first audio stream encountered in a file is the one used.
+* The first audio stream encountered in a file is the one used, the rest are ignored.